5 Tips for a Long-Distance House Hunt

 You can also zoom in and out to see things like parks, restaurants, shopping, and other points of interest located near a potential property.
 You can also use Google Maps to check out distances and driving times to everyday destinations.

-Video call options like Skype and FaceTime are incredible for home tours when you, a spouse, or family member can't be present, and tools like TinyScan are a great addition to have for signing documents remotely.
+Video call options like Skype and FaceTime are incredible for home tours when you, a spouse, or family member can't be present, and tools like TinyScan make it easy to sign documents remotely.

 Work With Local Real Estate Experts